 To customize your group’s experience at Cedarmore, three main conference and meeting spaces are available to meet the needs of your group.
 Each space is equipped with modern updates, audio/visual equipment, and can be customized for use in accordance with Cedarmore guest policy.

-Cedarmore also features Crossings Cafe and our Dining Facility to meet the food service needs of your group
+Cedarmore also features the spacious, newly renovated Wiggie-Fields Thompson Dining Hall to meet the food service needs of your group.

 FIELDS WORSHIP CENTER